Headache & Pain

 Thus, predominant strategies to prevent recurrent hypoglycemia include patient education, use of modern insulin analogues, insulin pumps, and continuous glucose monitoring.
 Transplantation of islets or whole pancreas is indicated in those with recurrent disabling hypoglycemia (13).

-The American Diabetes Association has suggested that measures like individualized treatment with hypoglycemic agents with a low risk of hypoglycemia and proven cardiovascular safety, avoidance of overtreatment, and simplifying treatment regimens help preventing hypoglycemic episodes in the elderly (28).
-A model incorporating 5 variables (age, emergency department visit 6 months prior, insulin use, use of oral agents that do not induce hypoglycemia, and severe chronic kidney disease) helps predict hypoglycemia during hospitalization at the time of admission (74).
+The American Diabetes Association has suggested that measures like individualized treatment with hypoglycemic agents with a low risk of hypoglycemia and proven cardiovascular safety, avoidance of overtreatment, and simplifying treatment regimens help prevent hypoglycemic episodes in the elderly (31).
+A model incorporating 5 variables (age, emergency department visit 6 months prior, insulin use, use of oral agents that do not induce hypoglycemia, and severe chronic kidney disease) helps predict hypoglycemia during hospitalization at the time of admission (81).

 Artifactual hypoglycemia may occur in the setting of leukemia, polycythemia, or severe hemolysis, and may represent a laboratory aberration.
 Cases of this nonphysiologic hypoglycemia are due to continued glucose utilization by a high number of cells after the blood has been obtained and before the glucose level is measured.

 Symptoms due to hypoglycemia may mimic those of anxiety attacks, pheochromocytomas, thyrotoxicosis, hot flashes in postmenopausal women, or cardiac syncope, all mediated in part by adrenergic overactivity.
-In cases of predominant neuroglycopenic symptoms, complex partial seizures, transient ischemic attacks, strokes, encephalopathy, encephalitis, or complex migraines may have to be considered.
+In cases of predominant neuroglycopenic symptoms, complex partial seizures, transient ischemic attacks, strokes, encephalopathy, encephalitis, complex migraines, or abnormal sleep behavior may have to be considered (69; 21).
+Michelucci and colleagues described a peculiar patient with recurrent attacks resembling epileptic seizures that ultimately turned out to be pseudo-nonconvulsive status epilepticus.
+The patient did not respond to antiepileptic drugs.
+During one such attack, lab investigation detected severe hypoglycemia, and abdominal imaging subsequently revealed an insulinoma (66).

 Measurement of insulin-related substances produced by the pancreas may help in identifying the etiology of hypoglycemia.
 Proinsulin is normally converted to insulin and C-peptide prior to secretion from the pancreatic beta-cell.
 Plasma glucose, beta-cell polypeptides, counter-regulatory hormones (glucagon, growth hormone, cortisol), and B-hydroxybutyrate levels may be measured during a symptomatic episode.